 For instance, we have a maintenance training program.
-Men who run maintenance companies are doing all of the training of the kids learn how to be a good employee.
+Men who run maintenance companies are doing all of the training of the kids in the maintenance program.

 These men come in afternoons and evenings and they train the kids how to use all the big equipment, how to clean brass, how to clean marble, all the things that they have to know to be employed in a maintenance program.
 Then these men who run these companies hire every kid who graduates from that program.